ugrewer/APSIM_RotationTraining/docs/crop rotations and sequences.rst

 Even if you never plan to conduct such code modifications yourself, this section provides you with a high level understanding of the programmatic functioning of the APSIM user interface, which will be useful by itself.

 For those interested, let us have a brief conceptual overview of the ``SowHarvest_sorghum`` *manager* script (otherwise, feel free to skip this paragraph).
-This *C#* file defines a custom APSIM management script inside the *Models* namespace - a logical grouping of related classes.
+This *C#* script is a custom APSIM management script inside the *Models* namespace - a logical grouping of related classes.
 The *using* statements at the top import external APSIM and .NET libraries, allowing access to components such as soils, weather, plants, and utility functions.
 The *Script* class itself inherits from APSIM’s base *Model* class and implements the *IStructureDependency* interface.
 Inside the class, linked components (e.g., *Clock*, *Soil*, *Crop*) are automatically connected to other simulation modules.